rutherford-nj/www.rutherfordboronj.com/departments/recreation/sports-and-activities/adult-catalog.md

 Please set up an account with [Community Pass]({{site.data.links.community-pass.href}}) to receive important emails and information.

-Currently, payment for programs must be made in person or mailed to the Recreation Department in the Ground Floor of Borough Hall, 176 Park Avenue.
-Please print and complete [this form](https://storage.googleapis.com/static.rutherford-nj.com/recreation/Recreation_ProgramRegistration.pdf) and attach it to your check upon payment.
+Payment can pay made online via Community Pass or in person or mailed to the Recreation Department in the Ground Floor of Borough Hall, 176 Park Avenue.
+Please print and complete this form and attach it to your check upon payment.
 Registration is complete only upon payment.

 | Program | Age | Fee |	Day | Time | Dates |	No. of Classes | Location |
 |:--------|:---------:|:---:|:---:|:----:|:-------------:|:---------:|:--------:|